How to Troubleshoot a Pool Heater

 • If you’ve tried troubleshooting your pool heater, but it is still not running correctly, you may need to replace some parts.

-When you are working on troubleshooting a pool heater, one of the most common culprits is the power source.
-Sometimes the fix can be as simple as ensuring the pool heater is plugged in properly.
+The power source is one of the most common culprits when troubleshooting a pool heater.
+Sometimes, the fix can be as simple as ensuring the pool heater is plugged in properly.

 Check to ensure that your pool heater is properly connected to the power source and that there are no electrical connection issues.
-As you inspect, keep a close eye on damaged wiring and look at the breaker to ensure that the pump is getting enough power to operate.
+As you inspect, keep a close eye on damaged wiring and look at the breaker to ensure the pump has enough power to operate.

 Examine Error Codes